Table of Contents

 Ease of use:

-Here’s our take on the Shopify vs WordPress benefits in terms of ease of use.
+When considering whether to use Shopify or Squarespace as your online selling platform, ease of use is a key factor.
+Here’s our take on the Shopify and Squarespace benefits in terms of ease of use.

 The Shopify user interface is easy to use and with a little time investment it becomes quite intuitive.